 I find the best way to wear Bandelettes is to put them on at an angle with the outer sides higher up.
 On an angle, the Bandelettes don't slide down yet still cover the right area.
 I know some like to have them higher on the inner thighs and lower on the outer thighs; play with them and find the right spot for your body.

-Bandelettes come in a variety of colors and sizes and cost less than $20; they're great to tuck into your purse or suitcase for those unexpected situations.
+Bandelettes come in a variety of colors and sizes and every style costs less than $25; they're great to tuck into your purse or suitcase for those unexpected situations.

 Created in April 2018 by Founder and CEO, Brie Read, Snag Tights believes that anyone who wants to wear tights should be able to have tights that genuinely fit in comfort, regardless of size, shape, age or gender.
 While they are known for their amazing hosiery that fit great, hold up great, and come in amazing colors, Snag Tights also carries Chub Rub Shorts.

-Available in several colors and only $13.00, Snag Tights are available in hosiery sizes A/B through G which is equal to US fashion 2/4 to 26-32.
+Available in several colors and less than $15.00, Snag Tights are available in hosiery sizes A/B through G which is equal to US fashion 2/4 to 26-32.
 There are sites to shop Snag across the globe; the links above are for those who are in the US.
 To shop Snag Tights in other countries, scroll to the bottom of the site where they have links to the UK, Eurozone, Australia, New Zealand, and everywhere else.